Engin-Boot/capture-behavior-of-a-visit-counter-Rajshree208/needs-tech.md

 Scenario: Recover across restarts of the server that runs the visit-counter

-  Given A server is available and accessible and we have a cache memory to copy the visit-counts When The server restarts
+  Given A server is available and is accessible and we have a cache memory to copy the visit-counts When The server restarts
   Then Recover the visit-counters from the cache